dhh1128/distributed-state-machine/README.md

 that logic out of the state machine itself, and instead hook the logic with `pre` and `post` handlers for events.

+One difference between my battle deck system and the one we have to build for consensus is that the battle deck system is centralized whereas the consensus state is duplicated on each node.
+I think this is noteworthy, but not fatal to what I'm recommending.
+We can say that transitions in the uber state machine for consensus only succeed when we see enough evidence to know that consensus has occurred.
+Is that too simplistic?

 If you agree with this general approach, then I am very eager to see the matrices that capture the various state machines in your analysis.